-For standard journal article, list the first six authors followed by et al., paper title, journal title abbreviation (italic), year of publishing, volume number (bold), issue number in parentheses, page numbers and doi should also be presented.
+For standard journal articles, list the first six authors followed by et al., paper title, Standard journal title abbreviation (ISO4) in italic, year of publishing, volume number (bold), issue number in parentheses, page numbers, and DOI should also be presented.
 For example:

-For all websites references you need to note the date that you accessed the information, and database name or web address (URL).
+For all websites references, you need to note the date that you accessed the information, and the database name or web address (URL).
 For example:

 Royal College of General Practitioners.
 The Primary Health Care Team.

 RCGP website 2003 [cited 2004 Sep 22]; Available from: URL: http://www.rcgp.org.uk/information/publications/information/PDFInfo/21_OCT_03.pdf

 All submitted manuscripts are subject to peer review and editorial approval.
 Articles will be sent to at least 2 reviewers.
 Authors are usually notified within 1-2 months about the acceptability of their manuscripts.
 Once receiving reviewers' comments, authors are requested to send the revised article, and a copy of their reply to the reviewers, including the comment and explaining the replies to questions and changes made to the revised version within 48 hours.